xregistry/spec/core/spec.md

   external to the Registry and its value MUST be a URL that can be used to retrieve its contents via an HTTP(s) `GET`.

-When accessing a Resource's metadata via `$meta`, often it is to view or update the xRegistry metadata and not the document, as such, including the potentially large amount of data from the Resource's document in request and response messages could be cumbersome.
+When accessing a Resource's metadata often it is to view or update the xRegistry metadata and not the document, as such, including the potentially large amount of data from the Resource's document in request and response messages could be cumbersome.
 To address this, the `RESOURCE` and `RESOURECEbase64` attributes do not appear by default as part of the serialization of the Resource.
 Rather, they MUST only appear in responses when the [`inline`](#inlining) query parameter is used.
 Likewise, in requests, these